 When devices are deployed to a perimeter-less workforce, it is important to protect the devices against misuse by factory reset or hard reset of the device.

-The business data on single purpose devices is susceptible to misuse if the device is stolen or lost.
-It is crucial to remotely wipe-off the device data and lock the device to prevent unauthorized access.
+The business data on single-purpose devices are susceptible to misuse if the device is stolen or lost.
+It is crucial to remotely wipe off the device data and locks the device to prevent unauthorized access.

 Scalefusion for single purpose device management

 Scalefusion supports AfW based Zero-touch enrollment for Android devices and Apple DEP-based enrollment for iOS and macOS devices.
 Single-purpose devices can be configured over the air and directly shipped from the warehouse to the end-user.
 Individual manual configuration is not necessary.